RakhithJK/spyder-ide-spyder-wiki/Beta-version-changelog.md

   * Add *Introduction* and *New Features* interactive tutorials
   * Add new default layouts (Horizontal, Vertical, Matlab and Rstudio), and also the possibility to name custom layouts.
   * Add the shortcut `Shift+Alt+R` to restart the application.
+  * Check for updates at startup and also if you go to the menu entry `Help > Check for updates`
   * Add an option to warn when exiting the application, under `Preferences > General > Interface > Prompt when exiting`

 * Add Brazilian Portuguese translation